 Journey through Tracy or Endicott Arm in the Tracy Arm-Ford’s Terror Wilderness, a place the famous naturalist, John Muir, referred to as, "A wild, unfinished Yosemite.”
 Renowned for its pristine waterfalls, towering icebergs, abundant harbor seals, and granite cliffs that rise from sea level to 4,000 feet, this wilderness is often referred to by locals as one of the most scenic areas in the state.
 Both of these dramatic glacial fjords offer stunning views of tidewater glaciers.
 Skiff excursions provide the opportunity to view the majesty of the area in even greater detail.

 Disembark in Juneau.
-Transfer to the airport or your hotel is complimentary.
+Transfer to the airport or your hotel.

 Cruise information is subject to change without notice based on navigating conditions.
 Itinerary order is also subject to rearrangement based on permit allocations.
 Tour operator is authorized by Special Use Permit to provide guiding and outfitting services in the Tongass National Forest.
 Itinerary subject to change.
 ExpeditionTrips is not responsible for itinerary changes.